essdot/shimlib/README.md

 ## Thanks

-The server script and general browser test setup was taken from the wonderful js-assessment by Rebecca Murphy: https://github.com/rmurphey/js-assessment
+The server script and general browser test setup was taken from the wonderful js-assessment by Rebecca Murphey: https://github.com/rmurphey/js-assessment

 ## Contributing